 “Emily is a wonderful person.
 Apparently she’s the one thing we share; there’s some cosmic connection between you, her and me.
 She was the one that explained to me that I wasn’t real.
 She said I was virtual – a character in a computer game.
 And all the time, I was an hallucination that you created.
 And somehow, you shared her with me.
 And for that, I thank you.”

-Paul sighed, and put his man with face in pillowface deep into the pillow.
+Paul sighed, and put his face deep into the pillow.
 “I feel as though I’ve completely lost my connection to whatever the real world is.
 I am so lost – do you ever feel like that?”

 “Oh, it’s you – you’re back.
 Well, I’ll tell you the same thing I told Cecilia.
 Please go away.
 Javier explained to me that you are an hallucination, and that hallucinations are unhealthy aspects of my mental illness.
 So just go away, OK?”